theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 > Alice did not   wish  to offend the Dormouse again , so        she began very cautiously :
 # NPr   V   NSg/C NSg/V P  V      D   NSg      P     .
 NSg/I/J/C ISg V     J    J/R        .
 > “ But     I   don’t understand .
 Where did they draw  the treacle from ? ”
 # .
-NSg/C/P ISg NSg/V V          .
+NSg/C/P ISg V     V          .
 NSg/C V   IPl  NSg/V D   NSg     P    . .
 >
 #
 > “ You can      draw  water out         of a   water - well    , ” said the Hatter ; “ so        I   should think